Acupuncture Benefits Explained: From Stress Relief to Better Sleep [Expert Guide]

 6. Hormonal balance and fertility support

-Studies show acupuncture improves ovarian and follicular function while increasing blood flow to reproductive organs.
-The treatment balances estrogen, progesterone, and luteinizing hormone levels.
+For patients trying to conceive, acupuncture supports ovarian and follicular function and improves blood flow to the reproductive organs.
+It also helps balance estrogen, progesterone, and luteinizing hormone — all key players in a healthy cycle.

 7. Enhanced mental clarity and focus